This feature is available for all paid plans.

-When you upgrade to one of our Pro99 plans or higher, SSL is automatically enabled on your landing pages.
+When you upgrade to one of our paid plans, SSL is automatically enabled on your landing pages.
 You can verify whether your landing page domains are SSL enabled by heading over to your Domain Settings page and looking for the lock icon on the left.

 A similar icon appears throughout the app wherever your domain is visible.

 SSL and Customer Experience

 SSL secured domains let people viewing a landing page know that they are visiting a domain where the data is coming from a known source.
 A green padlock and HTTPS web address in gives a visual cue to page visitors that the landing page has enhanced security.

 In short, it lets them know that both product and page can be trusted.
 Way more appealing to click on!

 Without SSL, customers may also see scary mixed content warnings when arriving at your landing page from another SSL protected site.
 Although non-SSL landing pages are by no means “unsafe”, the automated warning messages that pop up might cause your customers to raise an eyebrow.